 Various Egyptian pharaohs are depicted carrying the khopesh and some have even been found in royal tombs.
-For example, the boy king Tutankhamun was buried with two khopeshes.
+For example, the Ancient Egyptians buried the boy king Tutankhamun with two khopeshes.
 The Ancient Egyptian weapon fell out of use around 1300 B.C.

 5) Composite bow

 Initially, the Ancient Egyptians used a simple self bow made of horn or wood.
 However, after battling the Asiatic Hyskos, the Ancient Egyptians adopted the composite bow.
 The composite bow was far more superior to the self bow and could hit a target at a distance of 250 m.
-The bows were long, around 5 feet in length and were made from layers of different materials such as wood, horn and sinews.
-These materials were carefully cemented together with animal glue.
+The bows were long, around 5 feet in length. and were made from layers of different materials such as wood, horn and sinews.
+And they used animal glue to carefully cement the materials together.

 The strings of the weapon were made from the animal gut and the arrows were fashioned from bronze-tipped woody reeds.
-Additionally, to improve accuracy, the arrows were fletched with three feathers.
+Additionally, the Ancient Egyptians fletched the arrows with three feathers to improve their accuracy.
 Furthermore, the bow had a characteristic double-curve which became triangular when strung.

 6) Chariots- Ancient Egyptian weapons that were the pride of the Egyptian army